About the Potter

 How I Got My Start

 I had my first experience with clay during my senior year of college.
 I signed up for Intro to Ceramics Class just to fulfill a requirement for my art minor.
 I started the minor because I loved art but thought I would hate working with clay.
 At the end of the semester, I was not making anything especially beautiful but I was hooked.
 After graduating, I took a part time job to support myself and spent the rest of my time in the pottery studio.
 Later, I worked as an assistant at Rising Sun Pottery, a teaching studio in Lincolnton, NC.
 There, I helped maintain the studio, taught classes and practiced my pottery.
-After a few years at Rising Sun and an apprenticeship under Gary Lee I set up my own studio at my home and went into business full time.
+In 2007, I set up my own studio at my home and went into pottery business full time.

 Where to purchase

-My pottery is sold on Etsy, at Gifted: Local Artisans Gift Shop and Supply in Boiling Springs, NC, and at about 4-5 craft shows each year including The Southern Christmas Show each year in November.
-Pottery can also be ordered and shipped by sending me an email at firstname.lastname@example.org.
-Payment can be made by check, credit card over the phone, or Paypal.
+My pottery is sold at Dogwood Home, Garden and Gift Shop in Flat Rock, NC.
+I also sell at festivals and craft shows including The Southern Christmas Show each year in November.
+Pottery can also be ordered and shipped by sending me an email at email@example.com Payment can be made by check, credit card over the phone, or Paypal.